 What is the deal with cookies lately?
 How many times have you read a recipe or seen a cooking show where the chef talks about “smoky toffee notes” or ” butterscotch caramel undertones.”
 Why did we complicate the simple chocolate chip cookie?
 Where did we go wrong?

 So I looked at my trusty Toll House cookie recipe and decided I need to get with the times.
-I enlisted Hunky Hubbie and my 15 year old nephew, Charlie, to be my chocolate chip cookie testers.
+I enlisted Hunky Hubbie and my nephew, Charlie, to be my chocolate chip cookie testers.
 Who knows more about how a proper chocolate chip cookie should taste that a teenage boy and a devout chocolate loving dad?
 No one!

 First we tested which type of chocolate would be best for the cookie.
 We blind tasted Hersey’s Special Dark, 365 Dark Chocolate baking chunks, Guittard Extra Dark chocolate, Ghirardelli semi sweet chips and the noble go to standard Nestle Toll House semi sweet morsels.